RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 However, if our vision of the future is clouded, we are less likely to take productive actions.
 Even worse, visions of a dismal future can cause us to engage in self-sabotage.

-Fortunately, humans are capable of choosing the future vision that we want for ourselves.
+Fortunately, humans can choose the future vision that we want for ourselves.
 We can choose a future of abundance by connecting with our high-achieving future self.
 Hardy's book tells how.

 ### Yeah, Right.
 Prove It.

-The best way to prove this theory is to try it yourself.
+The best way to test this theory is to try it yourself.
 This blog post will start you along that path.
 For a more complete prescription, read _Be Your Future Self Now_.

-The seven steps for becoming your future self are outlined below.
+From the book: Seven steps for becoming your future self are outlined below.

 ### 1. Clarify Your Contextual Purpose